jarhot1992/Remote-ADB/README.md

 ## 📢 Important Notice
-📢📢📢📢📢 The old version will be directly replaced by the new one, and all existing user benefits will be fully retaine.

 ❤️ We have released a new and improved app: [**DroidKit: ADB Terminal Toolkit**](https://play.google.com/store/apps/details?id=com.nextaix.androidtoolbox)
 🚀 Enjoy better performance, modern UI, and new features.